NorskViking/Codecademy_Django_Vetoffice/README.md

 - [x] Owner Registration, Editing and Deletion to/from database.
 - [x] Patient Registration, Editing and Deletion to/from database.
 - [x] Appointment Registration, Editing and Deletion to/from database.
+- [x] Employee Registration, Editing and Deletion to/from database.
 - [x] Website navigation

 ## Potential Features